linode/manager/packages/manager/src/features/Longview/LONGVIEW.md

 return 0;
 }
 ```
 4. `$ dd if=/dev/urandom of=/dev/sdb bs=1M count=256`

 5. `$ gcc filename.c -o memeater`

 6. `$ ./memeater`

-7. In a separate terminal, SSH into your Linode and run `$ free -h` to see your usage increase (this may take a few minutes).
+7. In a separate terminal, SSH into your Linode and run `$ free h` to see your usage increase (this may take a few minutes).

 ### Load